t-mkremer/AzureDefender-K8S-InClusterDefense/pkg/dataproviders/credscan/README.md

 The credential scan server runs as a 'side-car' container to the main Webhook image.
 Webhook container sends http requests (by localhost - running in the same pod) of kubernetes resources as a json string and get the scan results from credScan container.

 ---
-## Issues To Discuss
-1. What information should the product return after denying a resource.
-Right now only basic description of the problem.
-   - Line in the file?
-2. Default MatchingConfidence.
-Right now default value is 60
-3. Should the demo include more kubernetes resources beside pods

----
 ## TODO
-1. Config the secret for pulling credScan image to key vault in order to include the secret deployment in the helm chart instead of manually installing it by cmd
 2. Support all kubernetes resources
 3. Deny doesn't work.
 Currently, only audit works.